tkucukdeniz2/ElectroML/README.md

 # ElectroML

-An Open-Source Web Application for Machine Learning-Based Analyte Concentration Prediction in Electrochemical Sensing
+An Open-Source Web Platform for Machine Learning-Based Analyte Concentration Prediction in Electrochemical Sensing

 ElectroML is a sophisticated web-based platform designed to automate the processing, analysis, and prediction of analyte concentrations from cyclic voltammetry (CV) and differential pulse voltammetry (DPV) data.
 The application integrates state-of-the-art machine learning models with an intuitive web interface, providing a professional platform for electrochemical data analysis that works with any modern web browser.